-Biofilm formation can be minimised through the following measures:
+Biofilm formation can be minimised through:

-- Maintaining sufficient water flow until all taps. - Continuous dosing of chemicals - Frequent disinfection of distribution system (yearly as a minimum even in systems with low colony counts and good quality piping).
+- Maintaining sufficient flow until all taps. - Continuous dosing of chemicals - Frequent disinfection of distribution system (yearly as a minimum even in systems with low colony counts and good quality piping).

 Tagging, marking and colour coding